KurtRoepke/bind9-secondary-dns/README.md

 Declare zones on secondary dns <br/>
 <img src="images/name.conf.local-slave 4.PNG" height="80%" width="80%" />
  <br />
- Here we have to declare<br />
+ Here we have to tell the secondary server where to find the updates for the zone so we have to tell it what the primary ip is and what the file name is on the primary server.<br />
 <br />
 <br />

-install between here------------
  Zone transfer from primary server<br/>
 <img src="images/named.conf.local-master 2.PNG" height="80%" width="80%" />
  <br />